Breast Implant Illness Tests

 Notes:

-1. If you have implants and develop unilateral swelling, seroma, breast mass, or even capsular contracture, you should push for CD30 ALCL testing.
-This is especially important with textured implants.
-See the BIA-ALCL page for more information including the section on documents to share with doctors to help educate them.
+If you have implants and experience unilateral swelling, seroma, a breast mass, or even capsular contracture, it’s important to advocate for CD30 testing to rule out BIA-ALCL.
+This is especially relevant for those with textured implants.
+See BIA-ALCL for more details, including the section on documents to share with doctors to help educate them.

-2. If you have saline implants, Mycometrics and Real Time can test saline fluid for mold and microorganisms.
-It costs about $180 per implant and results generally take 3-4 weeks.
-If you want your implants back after the testing you have to specify it with them beforehand.
+If you have saline implants, you can test the fluid for mold or microorganisms through labs like Mycometrics or Real Time.
+The cost is around $180 per implant, and results typically take 3-4 weeks.
+If you want your implants returned after testing, be sure to specify this with the lab in advance.

-4. The ELISA/ACT labs only test for sensitivity, not for quantity (how much of a substance is present) or antibodies.
-They take the white blood cells from your blood, place them in lab plate, and add the material being tested to measure lymphocyte reaction.
-They are not a direct access lab, you either need to go through betterlabtestsnow.com, call ELISA/ACT to find a lab nearby, or order the test through your practitioner.
+ELISA/ACT labs do not measure quantity or antibody levels, but instead test for sensitivities.
+They isolate white blood cells from your blood, place them in a lab plate, and expose them to various substances to observe immune cell responses.
+You cannot order direclty, you either need to go through betterlabtestsnow.com, call ELISA/ACT to find a lab nearby, or go through your practitioner.
 They offer a variety of tests that can measure sensitivity towards silicone, foods, fungi/molds, chemicals, and more.
+Read Elisa/ACT silicone allergy: Get Tested Before Breast Implant Surgery.

-In particular, the Elisa/ACT silicone allergy test has grown in popularity.
-It is called the Silicone Hypersensitivity Panel and it measures sensitivity to: Silicone, Silicates (silicon dioxide), Polyvinylpyrrolidone, Tin/stannous chloride, Titanium dioxide, Petroleum by products, Xylene, Toluene, Benzene, Latex, Phenol, Formaldehyde, Vinyl chloride, Green #5, Blue #2, Violet #2, Aspergillus niger, Candida albicans, Aluminum.
+Their Silicone Hypersensitivity Panel is especially popular and tests for sensitivity to: Silicone, Silicates (silicon dioxide), Polyvinylpyrrolidone, Tin/stannous chloride, Titanium dioxide, Petroleum by products, Xylene, Toluene, Benzene, Latex, Phenol, Formaldehyde, Vinyl chloride, Green #5, Blue #2, Violet #2, Aspergillus niger, Candida albicans, Aluminum.

-5. The Silicon Serum/Plasma test measures the amount of silicon in the blood, not silicone or silica.
-Silicone is a synthetic man-made polymer that is made from silicon (Si) that is extracted from silica/silicon dioxide (SiO2) and then is processed further.
+This test measure the amount of elemental silicon (Si) in the blood, not silicone or silica.
+Silicone, a synthetic compound used in implants, is derived from silicon extracted from silica and further processed into polymers.

 • Research results have suggested “that elevations of serum silicon are seen in many women with silicone gel breast implants.”1